chris-lep/ml-to-wstp/README.md

 # MathLink to WSTP converter

-A simple script to transform a MathLink C or C++ file to a WSTP one.
+A simple Python 3 script to transform a MathLink C or C++ file to a WSTP one.

 ## Usage